An MRC Lunch & Learn Seminar

 12:00 p.m. to 1:00 p.m.

 Learn how FAU’s experts respond to marine mammal strandings, assist with necropsies, participate in cetacean rescue events, and perform monthly boat-based photo identification/population assessment surveys in order to collect data for scientific analysis at the Institute and across Florida.
+See below for video from this event.

 You will also hear about the newly launched Dolphin Spotter program which invites our citizen scientists to help us gather data about the beloved Dolphins of the Indian River Lagoon.